Point of view

 Try to avoid using third person "he/she/they/it."
 Third person sounds formal and disconnected from the user.

-The active voice is when the subject of the sentence performs the action.
-The passive voice is when the subject of the sentence receives the action.
+Active voice is when the subject of the sentence performs the action.
+Passive voice is when the subject of the sentence receives the action.

-There are some occasions when the passive voice is appropriate, like when you don’t wish to point out a subject or when you want to emphasize an action.
-Also, use the passive voice to avoid assigning blame to a user, especially in error messages.
+There are some occasions when passive voice is appropriate, like when you don’t wish to point out a subject or when you want to emphasize an action.
+Additionally, passive voice can help avoid assigning blame to a user, especially in error messages.